-The other reason you don’t want to delete your suppressed contacts is because you can use those lists/segments to sync with things such as Facebook Audiences.
+The other reason you don't want to delete your suppressed contacts is that you can sync those lists/segments with things such as Facebook Audiences.

-If you aren’t hearing the “cha ching’ sound in your head just yet, keep reading.
+Keep reading if you aren't hearing the "cha-ching" sound in your head just yet.

-By creating Facebook Audiences on these suppressed contacts, you’re going to be able to remarket new products, special offers and whatever else your heart desires, to this group of people.
+By creating Facebook Audiences on these suppressed contacts, you can remarket new products, special offers, and whatever else your heart desires to this group of people.

-Previously, simply based on email, they were a lost cause.
-But now they are once again prospects.
-And pretty darn warm ones at that.
+Previously, based on email, they were a lost cause.
+But now they are prospects—and pretty darn warm ones at that.

-You might initially assume that people that unsubscribe from email don’t want to purchase again.
-But that couldn’t be further from the truth.
+You might initially assume that unsubscribers don't want to purchase again.
+But that couldn't be further from the truth.

 Let's let some data back up that statement.
 Click the image below to enlarge it.

-What you’re seeing are two ads that are targeting existing customers and non customers that have unsubscribed from emails.
+You're seeing two ads targeting existing customers and non-customers that have unsubscribed from emails.

-- 78 purchases from these two groups in the last 30 days.
+- Seventy-eight purchases from these two groups in the last 30 days.